 Flopec, however, is being held back by contracts of chartered-in vessels at high rates in 2020 and Transpetro is still struggling to make the overpriced Promef fleet profitable.

 Meanwhile, their loss-making international competitors are patiently waiting for the market to turn.
-And even if it does not happen tomorrow, the long-term prospects for tankers in South America look rather bright, especially for the shuttle tanker and conventional crude segments.
+And even if it does not happen tomorrow, the long-term prospects for tankers in South America looks rather bright, especially for the shuttle tanker and conventional crude segments.

 Shuttle tankers are a niche business, heavily concentrated in two main areas: The North Sea and the Brazilian east coast.
 Fearnleys data puts the current fleet at 77 vessels, with 85% of them controlled by just three groups: market leaders KNOT/KNOP and Altera (formerly Teekay Offshore Partners) tied at the top, with Singapore-based AET following with the largest orderbook.